imhwli/mysqlnotes/README.md

 > SELECT * FROM <table_name>
 > Bad query because selecting everything from the table and increase disk I/O
-> Best practices is to be specific and define in the query.
+> Best practices is to be explicit in the query.

 ##### FROM Clause